vkhitrin/cosmicding/README.md

 - [Application] Do not block on when executing local database queries.
 - [UI] Loading indicator when performing long HTTP calls.
 - [UI] Dynamically generate tags that affect filter.
+- [UI] Display favicons (if supported by instance).
+- [Application] "Move" (Delete from origin, and re-create on destination) bookmarks between accounts.

 ## Thanks